 - 1) Build EMERGENCY SAVINGS!
-If you never spend more on your credit card than you have in your account, then you can always use some of your emergency funds to pay your bill if you get into trouble! - Open a CHECKING ACCOUNT.
+If you never spend more on your credit card than you have in your account, then you can always use some of your emergency funds to pay your bill if you get into trouble! - 2) Many people spend more when they switch to paying with plastic.
+Open a CHECKING ACCOUNT.
 Practice keeping your checking account balanced and using a DEBIT CARD BEFORE getting a credit card.
-Successfully BUDGET your money for several months BEFORE getting a credit card. - 3) Learn about managing credit and building a positive credit record and also CHECK your CREDIT RECORD BEFORE getting a credit card. (see page 57) - 4) Many cards may have varying interest rates or may not offer a grace period in certain circumstances.
+Successfully BUDGET your money for several months BEFORE getting a credit card. - 3) Learn about managing credit and building a positive credit record and also CHECK your CREDIT RECORD BEFORE getting a credit card. (see page 59) Ideally, the status for each credit will be "pays as agreed." - 4) Many cards may have varying interest rates or may not offer a grace period in certain circumstances.
 This can cost you big bucks!
 Read the fine print of your credit card offer BEFORE you sign. - 5) Make a commitment to PAY OFF YOUR BALANCE IN FULL EVERY MONTH BEFORE getting a credit card.
-Make a commitment to use your credit card only for a set amount of purchases that fit into YOUR budget.
-When you reach this amount, put the card away!
+Make a commitment to use your credit card only for a set amount of purchases that fit into YOUR budget and keep your balance low.
+When you reach your set amount, put the card away!